strawberry-graphql/strawberry/docs/guides/authentication.md

 Its fairly common to require user information within a resolver.
 We can do that in a type safe way with a custom context dataclass.

-For example, in fastapi this might look like this:
+For example, in FastAPI this might look like this:

 ```python
 from functools import cached_property